Go Homeback to Love Shack Menu

 Tribute To Venus

-When originally designing the Zodiac Master, I decided it would be the better part of wisdom to use a few extra measures in my desire to pay proper tribute to Aphrodite (known to the Romans as Venus), the Greek goddess of love, beauty, and pleasure...
+Many Moons ago (1996 to be exact), when coming up with a design for the Zodiac Master section on Love, I decided it would be the better part of wisdom to pay proper tribute to Aphrodite (known to the Romans as Venus), the Greek goddess of love, beauty, and pleasure...

-Therefore, in the Astrology Planetarium section of this site - only, Aphrodite (Venus), the goddess of love and beauty has been given an entire Menu section (the Love Shack) dedicated solely to her and to her delights!
+Therefore, in the Astrology Planetarium section of this site - only, Aphrodite (Venus), the goddess of love, beauty, and pleasure has been given an entire Menu section (the Love Shack) dedicated solely to Aphrodite (Venus) and to her delights (and tortures)!

 Goddess of Love, Beauty, and Pleasure

 Whoops!
-Did I just make the mistake of saying: "captures?"
+Did I just mistakenly say: "captures?"
 Just kidding, Aphrodite!
-Never in a million years, could a mere mortal - not even Plato - capture your exquisite essence...
+Never in a million years, could a mere mortal - not even wise Plato - capture your exquisite essence...

-But simply stated: What we (each, as unique individuals) find to be the most beautiful is, also, what we (each, as unique individuals) usually end up valuing the most...
+But simply stated - as taught by the Zodiacal Sign of Taurus: What we (each, as unique individuals) find to be the most beautiful is, also, what we (each, as unique individuals) usually end up valuing the most...

 As Homer once asked of the Muse: